Jo Wood: Charity

-In 2009, Wood set up her own pop up restaurant 'Mrs. Paisley's Lashings' with the UK eco chef Arthur Potts Dawson.
-The restaurant was set up in Wood's house with her aim to promote sustainable dining and green living.
-All food is grown in Wood's garden, and locally sourced where possible.
-From each restaurant, Wood donates profits to a 'Gardens in Schools Scheme' she set up to help children understand where their food comes from.

 Television appearances

-Wood makes regular appearances on television, which have included Strictly Come Dancing, Heston's Feast, Mary Queen of Shops, Britain's Got More Talent, Market Kitchen and Who's Doing the Dishes.
-In July 2013, Wood appeared on the television show Celebrity MasterChef, where she was the second contestant to be eliminated.
+Wood makes regular appearances on television, which have included Heston's Feast, Mary Queen of Shops, Britain's Got More Talent, Market Kitchen and Who's Doing the Dishes.
+In 2009, she partnered Brendan Cole in the BBC show Strictly Come Dancing.
+The duo was eliminated in Week 6 of the competition when they received 14/40 for their samba.
+In July 2013, Wood appeared on Celebrity MasterChef, where she was the second contestant to be eliminated.
 She has also appeared on Celebrity First Dates and The Island.